drawpile/drawpile.github.io/help/tech/tablet.markdown

 ![Tablet tester]({{ "/assets/img/help/tablettester.webp" | relative_url }})

 If pressure or the eraser on your pen isn't working, make sure that those are actually enabled in the settings.
-You can do so under Edit → Preferences in the Input tab under the "Enable pressure sensitivity" and "Detect eraser tip" settings.
+You can do so under Edit → Preferences in the Tablet tab under the "Pen pressure: Enable pressure sensitivity" and "Eraser tip behavior" settings.

 ![Tablet input preferences]({{ "/assets/img/help/inputenable.webp" | relative_url }})